 Piezography® is unlike any other photographic printmaking system in the world.

 One of the benefits of the Piezography proprietary media profiles is to triple the perceived resolution of the converted Epson printer.
-They produce more printable locations for microdots allowing a substantially smoother tonal lattitude.
-Combined with up to seven shades of carbon ink, these proprietary media profiles produce greater accuity and detail, smoother skin tones, increased shadow and highlight detail, and substantially more gray levels than the Epson ABW system.
-Piezography is the only system capable of printing tens of thousands of gray levels making it a perfect accompaniement to 16 bit raw photography.
+They produce more printable locations for microdots allowing a substantially smoother tonal latitude.
+Combined with up to seven shades of carbon based ink, these proprietary media profiles produce greater acuity and detail, smoother skin tones, increased shadow and highlight detail, and substantially more gray levels than the Epson ABW system.
+Piezography is the only system capable of printing tens of thousands of gray levels making it a perfect accompaniment to 16 bit raw photography.

 The Piezography system is totally democratic.
 An iPhonographer can make extraordinary 20x24 prints with a Piezography system.
 Owners of the new high resolution cameras, and those investing in Leica sensors will finally see the gains that these investments in gear can produce.
 The plain fact is that Piezography squeezes the best out of any digital camera.
-When film is scanned, a much greater tonal lattitude can be printed than in the darkroom.
-When used to make digital negatives, Piezography emulates tradtional film without any of the digital artifacts associated with making inkjet film.
+When film is scanned, a much greater tonal latitude can be printed than in the darkroom.
+When used to make digital negatives, Piezography emulates traditional film without any of the digital artifacts associated with making inkjet film with color inks.

 The final proof is always in the printing.
 The most striking characteristic of a Piezography print is produced from the increased load of high quality carbon pigment being printed.
 The dMax will pick up nearly a full stop as it dries.
 The quality and preparation of the carbon printed in a thick emulsion on the fine art matte printmaking paper produces an effect not unlike light reflecting off the dust of a butterflies wings.
 Piezography when printed on fine art baryta surfaces eliminates all gloss differential and bronzing.